Kava-Labs/kava-proxy-service/architecture/CACHING.md

 }
 ```

+### Cacheable by block hash

+Cacheable by block hash means that for specific:
+- method
+- params
+- block hash (which is part of params)
+response won't change over time, so we can cache it indefinitely

-NOTE: we don't cache requests which uses magic tags as a block number: "latest", "pending", etc...
+So it similar to cacheable by block number, but even simplier because we don't have to deal with magic tags: "latest", "pending", etc...

+### TTL

 TTL can be specified independently for each group, for ex:
 ```